MicrosoftDocs/Advertising-docs/Advertising/shopping-content/productstatus-resource.md

 |Parameter|Description
 |-|-
 |<a name="maxresults"></a>max-results|Optional.
-Use to specify the maximum number of items to return in a List request (like `/stores/{merchantId}/productstatuses`).
+Use to specify the maximum number of items to return in a List request such as `/stores/{merchantId}/productstatuses`.
 The maximum value that you may specify is 250.
 The default is 25.
 |<a name="starttoken"></a>start-token|Optional.
 Use to page through a store's list of product statuses.
 The token identifies the next page of product statuses to return.
 Do not specify this parameter in the first List request.
 If the store contains more than the requested number of products (see the *max-results* query parameter), the response includes the `nextPageToken` field.
 In the next request, set *start-token* to the token value in `nextPageToken`.